openplanets/loader-app/README.md

 # SCAPE Loader Application

-The SCAPE Loader Application helps to ingest SCAEP Digital Objects into a SCAPE Digital Object Repository.
+The SCAPE Loader Application helps to ingest SCAPE Digital Objects into a SCAPE Digital Object Repository.

 ### What does the Loader Application do?

 The Loader Application helps the user to ingest SCAPE Digital Objects into the SCAPE Digital Object Repository.
-The digital objects can reside in a directory on the useres file system, in a zip file or even in a sequence file on HDFS, the Hadoop file system. the Loader Application queues the objects for ingest and monitors the ingest process by retrieving the lifecycle states of the ingested object.
+The digital objects can reside in a directory on the users file system, in a zip file or even in a sequence file on HDFS, the Hadoop file system.
+The Loader Application queues the objects for ingest and monitors the ingest process by retrieving the lifecycle states of the ingested object.
 A log file helps the user to watch the ingest process.

-### Who is intended audience?
+### Who is the intended audience?

 The SCAPE Loader Application is meant for the Content Holder to have a tool ready that helps to ingest a large amount of objects.